 mold

 A Hidden Hazard Black mold thrives in damp, dark environments, making the area beneath sink cabinets a prime location.
 Mold can appear anywhere in your home, but you often find it under sinks where leaks and humidity are common.
-Here’s how to remove mold and keep it from coming back.
+Here’s how to remove mold under the sink and keep it from returning.

 1. Address the Root Cause